zammad/zammad-user-documentation/extras/i-doit-track-company-property.rst

    Ask your administrator / IT personnel to give you a tour—otherwise, the directions below might not make much sense.
-   (And if your organization isn’t already using i-doit, this guide is not for you.)
+   (And if your organization isn't already using i-doit, this guide is not for you.)

 In Zammad: Link i-doit assets to tickets